redhat-developer/odo/docs/proposals/secure-registry.md

     If multiple secure registries share the same credential, `odo registry delete <registry name>` will delete the credential from keyring instance once the last secure registry using that credential has been deleted.

+Create devfile component from secure registry:

+When downloading devfile from secure registry, we validate if the credential is valid by adding token to the request header and checking the response.

 ## Related issues
 - Dynamic registry support: https://github.com/openshift/odo/pull/2940
 - Performance improvement for `odo catalog list components`: https://github.com/openshift/odo/pull/3112